 High credit utilization rate

-While it’s uncommon for a business credit card issuer to report your monthly account activity to the consumer credit bureaus, some do.
-Of the major card issuers, Capital One and Discover are two examples of this.
+Though it’s uncommon for a business credit card issuer to report your monthly account activity to the consumer credit bureaus, some do, such as Capital One and Discover.

-The problem that this setup can create is if your business tends to spend a lot each month, the card issuer may report a high balance on your personal credit report, potentially dropping your credit score significantly because your credit utilization ratio will go up (“amounts owed” is the second-most important factor in your FICO score).
+The problem is if your business tends to spend a lot each month, the card issuer may report a high balance on your personal credit report, potentially dropping your credit score significantly because your credit utilization ratio will go up.
+Credit utilization is the second-most important factor in your FICO score.

-That’s exactly what happened to Mike Kolb, founder of Xwerks, a Florida-based nutrition product maker.
+That’s exactly what happened to Mike Kolb, founder of Xwerks.
 Kolb applied for two Capital One credit cards to take advantage of limited-time offers, but then his credit score dropped 137 points because the bank reported high balances.

 Since that initial plummet, Kolb’s credit score has bounced back by 73 points, which he attributes to having lower balances lately.
 Once he earns the cards’ sign-up bonuses, Kolb plans to switch back to his American Express business credit cards, which don’t report balance information on the regular.